cloudforet-io/launchpad/README.md

 The SpaceONE launchpad is a command line interface that allows you to easily install SpaceONE.

 ## Install standard configuration
-Basically, SpaceONE is a cloud native-based application.<br>
+SpaceONE is a cloud-native based application.<br>
 As a result, the following resources are created.

 - Certificate managed by ACM
 - VPC & EKS
 - DocumentDB